Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 # Highlights

-You can customize the highlight colors used in DataExplorer via the `hl` config option.
+You can customize the highlight colors used in DataExplorer via the `hl` configuration option.

-The following highlight groups are defined:
+## Window Highlights

+You can customize the colors used for various UI elements via the `hl.windows` configuration options.

 | Highlight Group                           | Options Used From Config                         | Description                                                   |
 | ----------------------------------------- | ------------------------------------------------ | ------------------------------------------------------------- |